YuanGongND/ssast/README.md

 For both pretraining and fine-tuning, our dataloader requires two files:
 * A json file containing path of the audio and corresponding label.
-  * Self-supervised pretraining does not  need any label, but our current version of `dataloader.py` needs label information to run, you can use a dummy label for pretraining data.
+  * Self-supervised pretraining does not  need any label, but our current version of `dataloader.py` needs label information to run, you need to use a dummy label for pretraining data.
 Below is an example json file.

 ```json
  {